Frances Farmer: 1935–1936: Early films and rise to fame

-During the summer of 1936, she was lent to Samuel Goldwyn to appear in Come and Get It, based on the novel by Edna Ferber, in which she portrayed a young woman pursued by her mother's former lover.
+During the summer of 1936, she was lent to Samuel Goldwyn to appear in Come and Get It, based on the novel by Edna Ferber, in which she played both a young woman pursued by her mother's former lover and also the mother.
 Howard Hawks was originally signed to direct, but was replaced by William Wyler midway through production; Farmer was indignant and clashed with Wyler during filming.
-He later said, "The nicest thing I can say about Frances Farmer is that she is unbearable."
+Farmer was quoted as saying that "acting with Wyler is the nearest thing to slavery."
+Wyler later stated, "The nicest thing I can say about Frances Farmer is that she is unbearable."
 Though her working relationship with Wyler was tumultuous, Hawks remembered Farmer with admiration, saying that she "had more talent than anyone I ever worked with."
+Hawks also said of Farmer: "She was probably one of the cleanest, simplest, hardest-working persons I ever knew."
+Farmer, in turn, later wrote, "Howard Hawks was one of the finest and most sensitive directors in the business, and there was nothing routine or cut-and-dried in his approach."

 Producers chose to premiere the film in Seattle, Farmer's hometown.
+Farmer later wrote that the thought of going back to Seattle for the film's premiere disturbed her deeply.
+She wrote in her autobiography that she was exhausted from work and emotionally drained due to her realization that she had made a mistake in marrying Erickson.
 At the premiere, Farmer was notably quiet and spoke little to reporters, which resulted in news reports that she was cold and aloof.
 Nevertheless, Come and Get It earned praise from the public and critics, with several reviews greeting Farmer as a newfound star, some likening her to Greta Garbo.